Vladimir-csp/uwsm/README.md

     - Optional interactive selector (requires whiptail), choice is saved in `${XDG_CONFIG_HOME}/wayland-session-default-id`
     - Desktop entry [actions](https://specifications.freedesktop.org/desktop-entry-spec/1.5/ar01s11.html) are supported
   - Be launched via a Desktop entry by a login/display manager.
-- Can run with arbitrary WM command line (saved as a unit drop-in).
+- Can run with arbitrary compositor command line (saved as a unit drop-in).
 - Provides better control of XDG autostart apps.
-  - XDG autostart services (`app-*@autostart.service` units) are placed into `app-graphical.slice` that receives stop action before WM is stopped.
+  - XDG autostart services (`app-*@autostart.service` units) are placed into `app-graphical.slice` that receives stop action before compositor is stopped.
   - Can be mass-controlled via stopping and starting `wayland-session-xdg-autostart@${wm}.target`
 - Tries best to shutdown session cleanly via a net of dependencies between units
 - Provides helpers for various operations:
-  - finalizing service startup (WM service unit uses `Type=notify`) and exporting variables set by WM
+  - finalizing service startup (compositor service unit uses `Type=notify`) and exporting variables set by compositor
   - launching applications as scopes or services in proper slices
   - checking conditions for launch at login (for integration into login shell profile)